shresthashim/elixpo_chapter/README.md

 Currently, the repository is licensed under **GNU GPL-3.0**, ensuring that all derived work also remains open-source.
 Through this initiative, I want to **give back to the community**, while creating a space for developers and learners to contribute, collaborate, and grow together.

-Since 2023, I’ve been deeply involved in development, and in the last two years, I’ve built **10+ open-source projects** that have collectively received **3000+ GitHub stars**.
+Since 2023, I’ve been deeply involved in development, and in the last two years, I’ve built **10+ open-source projects** that have collectively received a lot of attention and appreciation from the developer community.

 A special **shoutout** to [Ez-Vivek](https://github.com/ez-vivek) and [CSE-Anwesha](https://github.com/CSE-Anwesha) for being the **first contributors** to this project and helping lay the foundation for the initial codebase.